-Sri Lankan ISPs are currently blocking any digital security tools that allow internet users in the country to circumvent censorship measures.
+Sri Lankan ISPs are currently blocking any digital security tools that allow internet users in the country to circumvent online censorship measures.
 This now also seems to include several different VPN services, according to new network measurement data released by NetBlocks earlier today.

 Etisalat, a United Arab Emirates-owned telecoms services provider, is using two different DNS poisoning techniques to block several VPN providers in Sri Lanka.
 Servers owned by its subsidiary, Tigo, were discovered to be impersonating the blocked companies’ DNS servers and therefore preventing users from accessing the service.